imgRenko/Simple-TouHou-STG-Framework-for-Unity/README.md

 This original framework has some missing art assets (except for art assets that can be used publicly).
 Please use your own art resources to complete it.

 # Introduction
-A STG framework for personal use.
+A Free and open-source STG framework.
 This framework, as the name suggests, is a framework that you can make a THSTG game easily.
 This framework provides some tools for you to make your favorite STG barrage in unity more easily.
 At present, this framework is not perfect, it needs some time to improve its functions（Take it easy!)